micrologai/microlog/README.md

 # How to use microlog.ai

-If you used the setup command shown above, _Microlog_ is enabled for all Python processes running on that Python VM.
+If you used the setup command shown above, _Microlog_ is enabled as a continuous profiler for all Python processes running on that Python VM.
 To use microlog manually, use:
 ```python
 import microlog